 No one likes cold weather, and walking in it can be an absolute nightmare.
 All pet parents have had to ask themselves at some point: Should I walk my dog in the rain?

 Whether you plan on walking to the local dog park, going on a shorter walk, or even going for a hike, we suggest you follow these top tips to make sure that when you take the dog for a walk in the rain, they are still happy and content.

 Walking Your Dog in The Rain

-Ultimately, most of us have to walk our dogs in the rain at some point.
+Ultimately, most of us have push on the wellies and walk our dogs in the rain at some point.
 For many of us, this is a recurring thing during the colder, wetter months.
 Dog walks get colder, wetter, and our pups start to get a bit fussy.